 Tech-based companies are having to change their strategies across the board with the effects of Covid-19, throughout their organisation.
-Traditional sales methods have either disappeared or changed significantly, like exhibitions shifting to online (some tips here), Using video conferencing is vital for your sales organisation to function, customer visits are scarce and therefore you have to engage in other ways.
+Traditional sales methods have either disappeared or changed significantly, like exhibitions shifting to online (some tips here), Using video conferencing is vital for your sales organisation to function, customer visits are scarce and therefore you have to engage in other ways by using tech digital marketing strategies.

 To try and help we have put together a list of tech digital marketing priorities for 2021.
 As a marketing agency that only focuses on tech and technical organisations, these are where we would spend our money this year.